What Should A Breastfeeding Mother Eat?

 Are there any foods I should avoid?

-Alcohol/medications and breastfeeding
+Alcohol/smoking and breastfeeding

 A nutritious diet is very important after you have a baby for many reasons.
 Your body needs vitamins and minerals to heal properly after delivery.
 Although it is important to eat well postpartum, your breast milk always maintains a certain nutritional quality even if your diet is less than adequate.
 No special diet or foods are necessary, but mothers should try to eat a balanced, varied diet to remain healthy and energetic.